Gaviidae Common: History

 The first phase of Gaviidae Common opened in 1989 occupying the 5th to 7th Street blocks of Minneapolis' Nicollet Mall.
-It was developed by Brookfield Asset Management, which managed Gaviidae Common from its opening in 1989 until September 2013.
+It was developed by Brookfield Properties, which managed Gaviidae Common from its opening in 1989 until September 2013.
 Saks Fifth Avenue was the mall's sole anchor at the time of opening.
 Gaviidae Common II, containing a Neiman Marcus department store, occupied the first four floors and basement of the RBC Plaza office complex and features an underground parking garage with 700 spaces.
 The first two levels of Gaviidae Common (referred to as Street Level and Skyway Level) contain the majority of the mall's leasable space, with approximately 349756 sqft of retail space.
 In total, the center contains 443000 sqft of leasable space over its two blocks.

 The interior of Gaviidae Common I in 2007.

 In January 2005, Saks Fifth Avenue vacated its 84000 sqft while retaining a 27000 sqft section for its Saks Off Fifth clearance store.
 Neiman Marcus announced plans in July 2012 to close its 118000 sqft retail space by 2013 due to "underperforming" and the location's inability to achieve "long-term operational goals" for the chain.
 After KBS Companies' acquisition of Gaviidae Common II in 2013, other plans were released to renovate and make improvements to both Gaviidae Common II and the neighboring RBC Plaza skyscraper.
 Following the vacancy left from Neiman Marcus, KBS expressed interest in turning the upper levels of the building into office tenants.
 The shopping mall's food court – State Fare – was located on the fourth floor of Gaviidae Common II and featured national eateries such as Burger King, McDonald's, Taco Bell, and Taco John's.
 State Fare was closed and converted into additional office space for RBC Plaza.
 Costs for the repurposing of the food court were estimated at US$4 million and construction began after the restaurant tenants closed in October 2013.
 Other renovations occurred in the basement level, where a fitness center and locker rooms were constructed for RBC Plaza employee usage.